Trump likely to decertify Iran deal; then what?

 All indications are that President Trump next week will decline to certify Iran as in compliance with the nuclear agreement negotiated by former President Obama.
-So reports Eliana Johnson of Politico and Adam Kredo of the Washington Free Beacon, among others.
+So report Eliana Johnson of Politico and Adam Kredo of the Washington Free Beacon, among others.

 I don’t see how Trump, in good faith, can certify that Iran is complying.
 Last week the head of the IAEA revealed that his organization can’t verify that Iran is fully implementing the nuclear deal — specifically Section T which prohibits certain activities related to “the design and development of a nuclear explosive device” — because Iran has barred inspectors from military sites where those activities would be occurring.